tsubakihon/Spirits/README.md

 ### LINKS :

-- open the `.htm` file in a text editor (personally I use Sublime), search for 'LINK1' and replace it by the name of a website you visit frequently (for exemple Facebook).
+- open the `.htm` file in a text editor (personally I use Sublime), search for `LINK1` and replace it by the name of a website you visit frequently (for exemple Facebook).
-- after that, change the 'http://link1.com/' with the URL of the said site (if we take Facebook, it'll be https://www.facebook.com/).
+- after that, change the `http://link1.com/` with the URL of the said site (if we take Facebook, it'll be `https://www.facebook.com/`).
-- if you want to add a link, copy paste this code (you'll have to change the 'ANOTHER LINK' and the href link of course) after the LINK6 (around line 67) :
+- if you want to add a link, copy paste this code (you'll have to change the `ANOTHER LINK` and the href link of course) after the LINK6 (around line 67) :

 ``` htm
 <a href="http://anotherlink.com/">